ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

 ```

+The class `Parser` extends `StatementParser` and
-It has the `constructor`, the `getScopeHandler` method, and the `parse` method.
+has the `constructor`, the `getScopeHandler` method, and the `parse` method.
 The `pluginsMap` function is used to create a map of plugins from a list of plugins.

 ```ts
 export default class Parser extends StatementParser {